scds/ola2012/slides/scds/one/02_john.md

 * Physical services
 * Virtual services

 .notes Hey, man, this is a service profession innit?
-Still here, even with this.
+Still here, even with this.So we're planning on having in-person consults, some species of regular office hours, as well as being available online.

 !SLIDE bullets incremental
 # where do we stop or start with a project? #
 * ...

 .notes We're still really figuring this out.
 It's both a good and a bad thing.
 Early on, it's really great to cast your net as wide as possible, get some projects under your belt so you have something to point to, but later on if (when!) you get super popular, this becomes less scalable and that's where the SLA comes in.

-!SLIDE bullets incremental
-# Theory Vs. Practice #
-* aka hack v. yak

 !SLIDE bullets incremental
 # github #